 Heartrate

 When I see heartrate numbers, I think of how much heart is working to send the blood throughout the body.
 For individual who has resting heartrate of 70-100bpm, means their heart must work at that rate to pump the blood to their entire body.
 For individual who has lower resting heartrate (40-60bpm), their heart is conditioned to provide blood with less work.
-Of course, just by looking at heartrate cannot pain the full picture; however, you can make pretty good, educated guess on what those numbers mean.
+Of course, just by looking at heartrate cannot paint the full picture; however, you can make pretty good, educated guess on what those numbers mean.

 Heart Rate and Devices